Ford Ranger Electrical Problems: Complete Diagnostic Guide

 - Alternator not charging properly

-- Faulty battery cells or connections
+- Faulty battery cells or degraded connections

-- Aftermarket accessories drawing power when off
+- Aftermarket accessories drawing power when the vehicle is off

 Symptoms

-- Battery goes flat overnight or after sitting idle
+- Battery goes flat overnight or after sitting idle for two or more days

-- Slow engine cranking, especially when cold
+- Slow engine cranking, especially in cold highveld mornings

 - Electrical components dim or fail to operate